hxzrx/timer-wheel/README.md

 1. Use universal time instead of internal real time.
 2. Can schedule with wall time through a timestring.
 3. Can Schedule periodically tasks now.
+4. Can set bindings for the timer.
-4. Remove locks and use atomic operations instead.
+5. Remove locks and use atomic operations instead.

 More Detailed test cases were written and all were passed in sbcl and ccl.